Maurice Benayoun

 Maurice Benayoun (aka MoBen or 莫奔) (born 29 March 1957) is a French new-media artist, curator, and theorist based in Paris and Hong Kong.

 His work employs various media, including video, computer graphics, immersive virtual reality, the Internet, performance, EEG, 3D Printing, large-scale urban media art, robotics, NFTs, and Blockchain based artworks, installations and interactive exhibitions.

-Biography
+Early life

-Born in Mascara, Algeria, in March 1957, as a war orphan.
+He was born in Mascara, Algeria, in March 1957, as a war orphan.
 His father was killed before his birth in the Algerian independence war.
 He moved to France in 1958, following his mother and his brother, to live in popular suburbs in north Paris where the family stayed during most of his childhood.

 Education

 Bennayoun's doctorate thesis at the Sorbonne, Artistic Intentions at Work, Hypothesis for Committing Art, was published in 2011.

 Career

 Benayoun taught in contemporary and fine arts at Pantheon-Sorbonne University.
 In 1987 he co-founded Z-A Production (1987–2003), a computer graphics and virtual reality private lab.

 Between 1990 and 1993, Benayoun collaborated with Belgian graphic novelists François Schuiten and philosopher Benoît Peeters on Quarxs, the first animation series made of HD computer graphics, exploring variant creatures with alternate physical laws.

 For his first solo show, Benayoun presented a virtual reality installation linking two art museums: the Pompidou Center in Paris and the Musée d'art contemporain de Montréal.
 Benayoun conceived and directed the exhibition Cosmopolis, Overwriting the City (2005), an art and science immersive installation presented during the French Year in China in Shanghai, Beijing, Chengdu, and Chongqing.
 This was Maurice Benayoun's first experience in China, and the reception by the public played an important role in later Benayoun's move to Asia.